 Violation of the On-Campus Housing License Agreement may result in the loss of the privilege to live on campus.
 When students lose the privilege of living on campus, they also lose visitation rights to the residence halls, including Mom’s Café and the pool area, and forfeit the right to re-apply for on-campus housing.

 Right to Appeal Notice to Vacate

 A student is entitled to appeal a vacate notice.
-The student must submit a written notice of appeal to the Director of Campus Life by the end of the next business day, after the date of notice to vacate.
+The student must submit a written notice of appeal to the Associate Vice President of Student Experience by the end of the next business day, after the date of notice to vacate.
 The written notice must contain reasons for the appeal.

 Violators of prohibited actions are subject to a monetary fine of $35 for each violation.
 Chronic violators will be subject to additional disciplinary action.
 A total of any three violations may result in loss of current and future on-campus housing.

 Because CalArts is a private institution, it reserves the right to respond to any given situation on a case-specific basis.